AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 	std::vector <Edge*> edges;
 };
 ```
-  - The Nodes (called HierNodes here) need a little bit more of explanation:
+  - The Nodes (called HierNodes here) need a little bit more of an  explanation:
     - First of all we have the PathNodes, which are regular A* nodes that indicate a tile in the non-abstract level (with your typical A* stuff)
     - Then we have the Hiernodes, which are a class that inherits from PathNode; since, at the end, both are the same.
-There are two key diferences though:
+There are two key diferences, though:
       - Some functions are overrided from the PathNode, since they are different (we will get to that later)
       - All the HierNodes store a vector of pointers of Edges (which are the connections between Nodes we discussed before).